VLOGroup/optox/README.md

 ```

 ### CUDA sync free build
 Use `CMAKE_BUILD_TYPE=Release` to avoid the device synchronization after each CUDA call.
-Then no CUDA errors are generated but runtime is dramatically improved.
+Then, no CUDA errors are generated but runtime is strongly reduced.

 ### `Python` wrappers
 To build the `Python` wrappers `optox` requires `pybind11` which can be installed in an anaconda environment by `conda install pybind11`.